Eschatologue/CM_wiki/docs/spells/2nd-level.md

 **Components:** V, S
 **Duration:** 1 minute

 Three illusory duplicates of yourself appear in your space.
-Until the spell ends, the duplicates move with you and mimic your :rsc-action: **Action**s, shifting position so it's impossible to track which image is real.
+Until the spell ends, the duplicates move with you and mimic your :rsc-action: **Actions**, shifting position so it's impossible to track which image is real.
 You can use your :rsc-action: **Action** to dismiss the illusory duplicates.

 Each time a creature targets you with an attack during the spell's duration, roll a d20 to determine whether the attack instead targets one of your duplicates.